 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.Headings

-Major headingsMajor headings are centered, boldface, in all capital letters, and consist of SUMMARY, DESCRIPTION OF PROBLEM, MATERIALS AND METHODS, RESULTS AND DISCUSSION, CONCLUSIONS AND APPLICATIONS, and REFERENCES AND NOTES.
+Major headingsMajor headings are centered, boldface, in all capital letters, and consist of SUMMARY, DESCRIPTION OF PROBLEM, MATERIALS AND METHODS, RESULTS AND DISCUSSION, CONCLUSIONS AND APPLICATIONS, and REFERENCES.

-Major headings in review articles, field reports, and symposium articles may vary from those listed here, but should include SUMMARY, CONCLUSIONS AND APPLICATIONS, and REFERENCES AND NOTES.First subheadings
+Major headings in review articles, field reports, and symposium articles may vary from those listed here, but should include SUMMARY, CONCLUSIONS AND APPLICATIONS, and REFERENCES.First subheadings

 First subheadings are placed on a separate line, begin at the left margin, the first letter of all important words is capitalized, and the headings are boldface and italic.
 Text that follows a first subheading should be in a new paragraph.Second subheadings